BrianMakesCode/Parking-Spot/README.md

 This application is completely satire.

-Please do not use for commercial or person use.
+Not intended for commercial or personal use.